Cherie Blair

+Cherie, Lady Blair (born 23 September 1954) is an English barrister, judge, and writer.
+Blair has appeared in a number of leading cases, including arguing Lisa Grant v South West Trains Ltd before the European Court of Justice.
+In June 1999, she was appointed a recorder or part-time judge.
+Blair was the third Chancellor of Liverpool John Moores University from 1999 to 2006.
+She is also Governor of the London School of Economics and the Open University.
+Blair was appointed a Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to women and charity.

-Cherie, Lady Blair (born 23 September 1954), also known professionally as Cherie Booth, is an English barrister and writer.
-She is the spouse of former Prime Minister of the United Kingdom Tony Blair.
+She is also the spouse of Tony Blair, the former British prime minister.
+Her father was the actor, Tony Booth.

 Early life and education

-Booth was born on 23 September 1954 at Fairfield General Hospital, Bury, Lancashire, England, and brought up in Ferndale Road, Waterloo, Merseyside, just north of Liverpool.
+Booth was born on 23 September 1954 at Fairfield General Hospital, Bury, Lancashire (now part of Greater Manchester), England, and brought up in Ferndale Road, Waterloo, Lancashire (now part of Merseyside), just north of Liverpool.
 Although her birth was registered as 'Cherie', owing to her maternal grandmother's influence, she was christened 'Theresa Cara' in deference to the requirement that she be given a saint's name.
 Her father, British actor Tony Booth, left her mother, actress Gale Howard (née Joyce Smith; 14 February 1933 – 5 June 2016), when Cherie was 8 years old.
 Cherie and her younger sister Lyndsey were then brought up by Gale and their paternal grandmother Vera Booth, a devout Roman Catholic of Irish descent.
-The sisters attended Catholic schools in Crosby, Merseyside.
+The sisters attended Catholic schools in Crosby, Lancashire.
 Cherie Booth attended Seafield Convent Grammar, which is now part of Sacred Heart Catholic College, where she achieved four As in her A Levels.

 She read law at the London School of Economics and graduated with first-class honours.
 Later she was enrolled at the College of Law and passed her Bar Vocational Course.
 She came at the top of her year in the bar exams, while teaching law at the Polytechnic of Central London (University of Westminster).
 She was the Labour candidate for the Conservative safe seat of North Thanet in Kent in the 1983 general election, losing to Roger Gale.